sait-wbdv/winter-2021/_posts/2021-01-13-visual-hierarchy-design.md

 While this is not a design program, that doesn't mean we have to develop ugly web applications.
 We will cover fundamental design principles that will (hopefully) make your websites and applications stand out in a crowd.

-{% comment %}

 ## Objectives for the day
 - Get to know each other (more)!
 - Define design.
-  - Explore the different fields of design.
   - Briefly summarize the history of print design.
     - Explain ways to make content easier to read.
   - Discuss the underlying principles of visual hierarchy.